electron-userland/electron-builder/docs/Options.md

 If directory matched, all contents are copied.
 So, you can just specify `foo` to copy `foo` directory.

 Remember that default pattern `**/*` **is not added to your custom** if some of your patterns is not ignore (i.e. not starts with `!`).
  `package.json` is added to your custom in any case.
+All default ignores are added in any case — you don't need to repeat it if you configure own patterns.

 May be specified in the platform options (e.g. in the `build.mac`).